vinceallenvince/tinytornado/README.md

 ##Usage

-TinyTornado uses four components to create a tornado, a base, debris, spine and shell.
+TinyTornado uses four components to create a tornado, a *base*, *debris*, *spine* and *shell*.
 Simply create all four and pass them to the tornado's runner to start the animation.

 Notice we're also defining a view for the tornado by passing a &lt;div&gt; to the Runner.
 The following code creates a funnel.